 What folks may not know is that there are very useful tricks we can use to alleviate a sour mood.
 The brain is plastic.
 It is the last part of our body to really know something.
 When we tell our brain that life is awful and we are doomed, our brain tends to agree.
-So, I compiled “Top 10 Tricks to Kick Depression out of Bed, and Snuggle up with Joy Instead.”
+So, I compiled 10 tricks to kick depression out of bed and snuggle up with joy instead.
 Write these down, stick em on your wall, and put them in motion.

 We must remember that affirmations don’t make something happen, they make something welcome.
 People tell me, “I put an affirmation up on my bedroom wall, saying: “I am ready to meet a gorgeous, successful, charming man who will adore and worship me.”
 It’s been 3 months.
 Where is he?”
 I tell them; “You have made yourself more open to meeting this human.
 Finding him is another story.
 Sorry.”

-Seventh Trick: Affirm joy with words.
-Rudyard Kipling said “I am by calling a dealer in words.
+7. Affirm joy with words Rudyard Kipling said “I am by calling a dealer in words.
 And words are by far the most powerful drug in the world”.
 It may seem trite, but changing the way we speak can be extremely influential in changing our moods.

-Tenth Trick: Choose joyous companions.
 When we are depressed, we take our somber, sluggish selves wherever we go.
-It can be very .
 We need company.
 We need intimacy.
 It is very important to be around authentic people.
 We need someone who believes in us.
 No nay-sayers!